 Blueberry Galaxy Smoothie

 This very appealing drink makes you think of the galaxy.
-It is a thick based smoothie that is composed of full-fat coconut milk, blueberry, vanilla, and MCT oil that will surely provide you with a solid of protein in keeping you feeling fuller.
-It contains three hundred forty three calories, twenty one grams fat, three grams carbohydrates, and thirty one grams of protein.
+It is a thick based smoothie that is composed of full-fat coconut milk, blueberry, vanilla, and MCT oil that will surely provide you with a solid protein in your meal replacement shake and will keep you feeling fuller.
+It contains three hundred forty-three calories, twenty-one grams fat, three grams carbohydrates, and thirty-one grams of protein.